tiagoporto/accessibility-buttons/README.md

 # Settings

-To setup buttons names and aria-labels, call the plugin with additional options.
+To set up buttons names and aria-labels, call the plugin with additional options.

 ```javascript
 	accessibilityButtons({